openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Critical    ≥9.0    Once a week
 ========    =====   ==================

-The on-call Security Working Group member is responsible for sending reminders for any vulnerability reminders due during the time they are on-call.
+The on-duty Security Working Group member is responsible for sending reminders for any vulnerability reminders due during the time they are on duty.
 These routine reminders should be batched so that all reminders of the same frequency for a maintainer are compiled into a single notification.

 .. note::